chrschmidt/aoc/README.md

-# aoc2021
+# aoc
-Advent of Code 2021 Solutions
+Advent of Code Solutions

+See <https://adventofcode.com> for more information on what this is about.

 Written in GNU awk, if needed augmented with bash.

+part1.awk and, if existing, part2.awk are what's used for the solution.

+merged.awk merges both parts and might be streamlined/optimized further.

 If you see this unusual abort condition: